handcraftedbits/docker-nginx-host/README.md

 `NGINX_URL_PREFIX` environment variable specifies that all static content will be available under `/`.
 Finally, we mount the local directory `/home/me/mysite` as the root of our static content (for more information on configuring the `static` unit, refer to the [documentation](https://github.com/handcraftedbits/docker-nginx-unit-static)).

+Note that we must add a `depends_on` block to our `proxy` service that, for each unit, asserts a `condition` of `service_healthy`: this is how NGINX Host knows that a unit has been properly started.

 There's more to NGINX Host than just static content though -- there are [several units](#available-units) you can mix and match to create your ideal server.
 Consult the appropriate unit documentation for more information.